-The Department of Earth and Planetary Sciences is housed in Olin Building, nestled on a wooded hillside on the western edge of campus.
+The Department of Earth and Planetary Sciences is housed in the Olin Hall, nestled on a wooded hillside on the western edge of the Homewood campus.
 Its facilities include instrumentation, a departmental library, and modern computer equipment.
 There are laboratories for experimental petrology, crystallography, evolutionary biology/ecology, and fluid and solid mechanics.

-A JEOL 8600 electron microprobe in Olin Building is available to all members of the department.
-Numerous computers and PC's provide in-house computational capabilities and access to mainframe computers elsewhere on campus.
-Olin Building also contains equipment for modern petrographic work (including a computer-controlled Buehler image analysis system), and a laboratory for sectioning rocks.
-There is also a substantial collection of rocks, minerals and fossils.
+A JEOL 8600 electron microprobe in Olin Hall is available to all members of the department.
+The building provides both in-house computational capabilities and access to computer clusters elsewhere on campus.
+Olin Hall also contains equipment for modern petrographic work (including a computer-controlled Buehler image analysis system), and a laboratory for sectioning rocks.
+There is also a substantial collection of rocks, minerals, and fossils.
 Facilities are available for a wide spectrum of fluid mechanical experiments, including thermal convection and solidification.

 Facilities for mineralogy and crystallography include two transmission electron microscopes (TEMs) and modern specimen preparation laboratories.
 The transmission electron microscopy laboratory houses instruments capable of both high-resolution imaging at the atomic cluster scale and X-ray microanalysis of areas a few tens of nanometers in diameter.
-Campus facilites include instruments for single-crystal, X-ray diffraction and focussed ion-beam milling (FIB) for site-specific, TEM sample preparation at the nanometer scale.
+Campus facilities include instruments for single-crystal, X-ray diffraction, and focused ion-beam milling (FIB) for site-specific, TEM sample preparation at the nanometer scale.

-The stable isotope laboratory is centered around a Thermo MAT 253 mass spectrometer equipped with eight Faraday channels for measurement of singly- and multiply-substituted gas isotopologues.
-Peripheral equipment includes offline vacuum extraction lines, a Thermo TraceUltra gas chromatograph with FID and TCD detectors, and an custom-built common acid bath device for analysis of carbon, oxygen, and 'clumped' isotopes in carbonates and bioapatites.
+The stable isotope laboratory includes a Thermo MAT 253 mass spectrometer equipped with eight Faraday channels for measurement of singly and multiply substituted gas isotopologues.
+Peripheral equipment includes offline vacuum extraction lines, a Thermo TraceUltra gas chromatograph with FID and TCD detectors, and a custom-built common acid bath device for analysis of carbon, oxygen, and “clumped” isotopes in carbonates and bioapatites.

 Field studies and excursions form an integral part of the program of instruction and research in geology and are closely integrated with the laboratory and course work.
 Situated at the fall line between the Coastal Plain and the Piedmont and only an hour’s ride from the Blue Ridge and Appalachians, Baltimore is an excellent location for a department with a field-oriented program in geology.
 The department has a permanent field station for geological research, Camp Singewald, in the Bear Pond Mountains of Washington County, Maryland, and a vehicle for field use.